FreeExampleprise/FreeExamples/README.md

+# FreeExamples

+This respository exists to help provide some examples of changes you might want to make in your own fork of [Free Enterprise](https://github.com/HungryTenor/FreeEnterprise4).
+Examples will be in their own branches and be the complete code required for the change.

 # FreeEnterprise4

 This is the open-source version of Free Enterprise 4.x.
 It contains the full functionality of Free Enterprise 4.x, with some omissions: